The Shell

 [ahaque3@engr-ras-207 ~]$

-This is the main textual interface to the shell.
-It tells you that you are on the machine engr-ras-207 and that your “current working directory”, or where you currently are, is ~ (short for “home”).
-The $ tells you that you are not the root user (more on that later).
+In the example above, the shell tells you that you are on the machine engr-ras-207 and that your “current working directory”, or where you currently are, is ~ (short for “home”).
+The $ tells you that you are not the root user.
 At this prompt you can type a command, which will then be interpreted by the shell.
 The most basic command is to execute a program:

 [ahaque3@engr-ras-207 ~]$ date